Codeception/codeception.github.com/docs/07-BDD.md

 Steps are defined in Context files.
 Default context is an actor class, i.e. for acceptance testing suite default context is `AcceptanceTester` class.
 However, you can define steps in any classes and include them as contexts.
 It is useful to define steps in StepObject and PageObject classes.

-To list all defined steps run `gherkin:steps` command:
+To list all defined steps run `gherkin:steps acceptance` command:

 {% highlight bash %}

-codecept gherkin:steps
+codecept gherkin:steps acceptance

 {% endhighlight %}